alexandrehorst/alexandrehorst/Automatic Document Stamper/README.md

 <h1 align="center">:file_cabinet: Carimbador Automático de Documentos/ Automatic Document Stamper README.md</h1>

 ## :memo: Descrição/ Description
+Este programa nasceu da necessidade de se otimizar os processos adminitrativos de onde trabalho, substituindo um trabalho manual (necessidade de carimbar algumas dezenas ou centenas de folhas), por outro totalmente automatizado.

-Este programa permite que a partir de um conjunto de arquivos em formato PDF seja gerado um arquivo PDF final contendo todas as folhas carimbadas frente e verso e numeradas, caso o usuário deseje.
+O programa permite que a partir de um conjunto de arquivos em formato PDF seja gerado um arquivo PDF final contendo todas as folhas carimbadas frente e verso e numeradas, caso o usuário deseje.

-O programa insere carimbo na parte frontal de cada página, numera as  páginas, se desejado, e insere carimbo "em branco" no verso de cada página restando apenas ao usuário imprimir o documento final em modo FRENTE E VERSO.
-Ao final serão gerados dois arquivos em pdf:
-"Arquivo_pronto.pdf" (conterá todas as páginas carimbadas e numeradas) e "Arquivo_sem_numeracao.pdf" (conterá apenas as páginas carimbadas).
+A aplicação insere um carimbo na parte frontal de cada página, numera as mesmas, se desejado, e insere um carimbo "em branco" no verso de cada página.
+Ao final, o programa gera  dois arquivos em pdf: "Arquivo_pronto.pdf" (conterá todas as páginas carimbadas e numeradas) e "Arquivo_sem_numeracao.pdf" (conterá apenas as páginas carimbadas).
+Para ter a documentação pronta, resta apenas ao usuário, imprimir o documento final colorido e no modo FRENTE E VERSO.

 Para que as páginas sejam numeradas basta que o usuário preencha o campo "página inicial para numeração" contendo o número a ser inserido na primeira página.
-Caso, esse campo seja deixado em branco, as páginas não serão numeradas, mas apenas carimbadas. É importante destacar que ao final será gerado um arquivo em pdf (Arquivo_final.pdf) que deverá ser impresso colorido e no modo modo FRENTE E VERSO.
+Caso, esse campo seja deixado em branco, as páginas não serão numeradas, mas apenas carimbadas.

+A interface de usuário (GUI) (window.png) foi desenvolvida utilizando-se o Proxlight Designer onde se cria um projeto, a partir do qual são gerados um conjunto de imagens (contidas no diretório GUI images) e um arquivo .py utilizando-se o Figma (interface de desenvolvimento baseada no módulo Tkinter).

 =====================================================================================

+This program was born out of the need to optimize administrative processes at my workplace, replacing manual tasks (the need to stamp dozens or hundreds of pages) with a completely automated solution.

-This program allows, from a set of PDF files, the generation of a final PDF file containing all pages stamped on both sides and numbered, if the user desires.
-The program inserts a stamp on the front of each page, numbers the pages if desired, and inserts a "blank" stamp on the back of each page, leaving the user only to print the final document in double-sided mode.
-In the end, two PDF files will be generated: "Arquivo_pronto.pdf" (containing all stamped and numbered pages) and "Arquivo_sem_numeracao.pdf" (containing only the stamped pages).
+The program allows the generation of a final PDF file from a set of PDF files, containing all pages stamped on both sides and numbered, if desired by the user.

+The application inserts a stamp on the front of each page, numbers the pages if desired, and inserts a "blank" stamp on the back of each page.
+In the end, the program generates two PDF files: "Arquivo_pronto.pdf" (containing all stamped and numbered pages) and "Arquivo_sem_numeracao.pdf" (containing only the stamped pages).
+To have the documentation ready, the user only needs to print the final document in color and in double-sided mode.

-To number the pages, the user needs to fill in the "initial page for numbering" field with the number to be inserted on the first page.
+To number the pages, the user just needs to fill in the "initial page for numbering" field with the number to be inserted on the first page.
 If this field is left blank, the pages will not be numbered, only stamped.
-It is important to note that in the end, a PDF file (Arquivo_final.pdf) will be generated, which should be printed in color and in double-sided mode.

-The user interface (GUI) (main_window.png) was developed using Proxlight Designer, where a project is created, from which a set of images (located in the GUI images directory) and a .py file are generated using Figma (a development interface based on the Tkinter module).
+The user interface (GUI) (window.png) was developed using Proxlight Designer, creating a project from which a set of images (contained in the GUI images directory) and a .py file are generated using Figma (a development interface based on the Tkinter module).

-Access to the system is password-protected (login_screen.png), allowing only registered users to access it.
-The default user is "admin," and the password is "admin."
-Additionally, the users' passwords are not accessible to everyone who accesses the database, as only their hash is stored in it (in the users table).
-To register a new user and password in the database, simply run the password_creation.py code.

-The database (almoxarifado.db) consists of 2 tables: estoque, which contains data on registered items (name, stock code, expiration date and quantity), and users, which contains the name and users password (hash).
-The figures database_structure.png, users_table.png, and inventory_table.png show more details of the database and its tables.
-For a better view of them, the DB Browser for SQLite program was used.

-The system allows the following operations:
-1) Create new items in stock by providing their name, code, quantity, and expiration date;
-2) Delete an item from stock by specifying its stock code;
-3) Update an item quantity (Item Usage) by providing the stock code and the quantity used; and
-4) Search for items (Read) in stock by providing the stock code (specific search), a keyword (displays all items containing that word), or displaying all stock items (if no information is provided).

-Finally, all operations performed in the database are saved in a log (log_db.txt file) where all operations carried out, what was changed, who changed it, and when it was changed are recorded."

 ## ⚓: Dependências/ Dependencies
 Este código foi desenvolvido utilizando o Jupyter 6.4.12 e o Python versão 3.9.13.
 Além disso, o código possui as seguintes dependências: